> Grants

 > Frequently Asked Questions

-Applicants’ eligibility is not restricted according to place of residence or the place where the research will be carried out, however applicants are expected to carry out their research in the context of publicly funded PreK-12 education.
+Eligibility is not restricted according to the place of residence of the Researcher(s) or the place where the research will be carried out, however applicants are expected to carry out their research in the context of publicly funded PreK-12 education in Saskatchewan.

 Preference will be given to research projects that can be seen to: